ObiWanBonobi/Professor-Oaks-Blog/README.md

 - [Visual Studio Code](https://code.visualstudio.com/) is where I did all my coding.
 - [Favicon](https://favicon.io/) was used to create a unique favicon for the game.
 - [Gif](https://ezgif.com/) was used to create a gif for my README.
+- [Font Awesome](https://fontawesome.com/) was used to add icons to the website
+- [Pickcoloronline](https://pickcoloronline.com/) was used to get exact colour matches

 ## Lucid Flowchart